jStimpert0430/fvwm-StarterKit/README.md

 ## What this is not
 * A full DE implementation, this is ment to be as an alternative default to the included fvwm config that is intended to be a more reasonable starting point as well as showcase some of the more unique features of fvwm that I feel the default configuration was missing.

-## Major themes and apps recommended for good integration
+## Recommended for proper integration

 * Raleigh GTK theme(https://github.com/thesquash/gtk-theme-raleigh)